KevinNovak/MSL-Bumper/README.md

     * **bumpEnabled**:
         * Actually bump the server?
             * Set to "true" or "false".
-            * Set to "false" if you want to do a test run.
-            * Set to "true" if you want to bump your server.
     * **hideBrowser**:
         * Should the browser be hidden?
             * Set to "true" or "false".
-            * If "true", no browser window will appear when ran.
     * **username**:
         * Your minecraft-server-list.com username.
     * **password**: